OpenNews/srccon/sessions_about.md

 * [Stuck in a Rut?
 Tackle Newsroom Frustrations With Board Games](https://source.opennews.org/articles/newsroom-frustration-games/), by Sara Konrad Baranowski of the Iowa Falls Times Citizen and Andrea Suozzo of Vermont's Seven Days
 * [Great Conference Sessions, the SRCCON Way](https://source.opennews.org/articles/srccon-great-conference-sessions/), by Brent Jones of St. Louis Public Radio

 If running a session sounds like a lot of effort…it is!
 But it can also be really energizing, and it means that people who are brand-new to the community—or to a topic—can make excellent facilitators if they're willing to put in a little prep time.
-We provide group and one-on-one support to help facilitators prepare for their sessions, and we can help match you with a co-facilitator if you're pitching solo and want someone to work with you on the ground.
+We provide group and one-on-one support to help facilitators prepare for their sessions, and we can help match you with a co-facilitator if you're pitching solo and would like someone to work with.

-If you're thinking about pitching a session for SRCCON 2019, [check out our Proposal Guide](/sessions/proposal-guide).
-We'd love to hear from you!
+If you're thinking about pitching a session for SRCCON 2019, [we'd love to hear from you](/participation/form/).

 <span id="previous-years"></span>